By Candice Gaukel Andrews

 Biologists estimate that there are currently about 20,000 to 25,000 polar bears.
 About 60 percent of those live

 In addition to Churchill, polar bears are also found in Greenland, in Svalbard (Norway), Russia, and in Alaska in the United States. ©Candice Gaukel Andrews

 Because of ongoing and potential loss of their sea-ice habitat resulting from climate change, in May 2008 polar bears were listed as a threatened species in the United States, under the Endangered Species Act. ©Candice Gaukel Andrews

 Although Churchill’s polar bear migration is part of an age-old pattern, climate change has caused Hudson Bay to melt earlier each summer and to freeze later, greatly shortening the polar bear's hunting season and straining the animal's fat reserves. ©Candice Gaukel Andrews

-Scientists predict that unless we take action to stop climate change, we could lose two-thirds of all polar bears by the middle of the century and all of them by the end of the century. ©Candice Gaukel Andrews
+Scientists predict that unless we take action to stop climate change, we could lose two-thirds of all polar bears by the middle of the 21st century, and they could be extinct by the century's end. ©Candice Gaukel Andrews

-While polar bears are attractive and charismatic, it is wise to remember that they are powerful predators that do not typically fear humans, which can make them dangerous. ©Candice Gaukel Andrews
+While polar bears are charming and charismatic, it is wise to remember they are powerful predators that do not typically fear humans, which can make them dangerous. ©Candice Gaukel Andrews

 The relationship between mushers and their dogs is a close one.
 A musher must know every member of his or her canine team like family and earn each dog’s trust.
 Shown here is Churchill musher Dave Daley with a family member. ©Candice Gaukel Andrews